From ray tracing to waves of topological origin in continuous media: Topological properties of Matsuno symbol

-\textbf{The first Chern number.} The Berry curvature is a geometrical quantity, as it describes local properties of eigenvectors in parameter space.
-In loose terms, it describes how twisted is the eigenvector field locally, independently from any phase choice of the eigenvectors.
-When considering eigenvectors parameterized over a 2D surface embedded in the 3D parameter space, one can compute a Berry flux induced by this curvature across any surface elements $\mathrm{d}a$ as $\mathbf{F}\cdot \hat{\mathbf{n}} \mathrm{d} a$, with $\mathbf{n}$ a unit vector normal to the surface, as displayed in Fig \ref{fig:BerryCurv}.
-When integrated over the whole surface and normalized by $2\pi$, we get an integer, which is called the first Chern number:
+\textbf{The first Chern number.} The Berry curvature introduced previously is a geometrical quantity, as it describes local properties of eigenvectors in parameter space.
+In loose terms, it describes how twisted is the eigenvector field locally, independently from any phase choice of the eigenvectors. {Let us now introduce a topological invariant, the first Chern number, an integer that counts singularities in families of eigenvectors parameterized over a closed surface.
+Although more detailed and formal definitions of this invariant exist, we give below a definition of this number as an integral quantity involving the flux of Berry curvature across a closed surface.}\\

+\textbf{Chern-Gauss-Bonnet formula.} When considering eigenvectors parameterized over a 2D closed surface embedded in the 3D parameter space, one can compute a Berry flux induced by this curvature across any surface elements $\mathrm{d}a$ as $\mathbf{F}\cdot \hat{\mathbf{n}} \mathrm{d} a$, with $\mathbf{n}$ a unit vector normal to the surface, as displayed in Fig \ref{fig:BerryCurv}.
+When integrated over the whole surface and normalized by $2\pi$, we get an integer, which is the first Chern number:

 (\ref{eq:gauss_bonnet}) is a generalization of the more familiar Gauss-Bonnet formula that relates the integral of the (geometrical) Gaussian curvature over a closed surface to the (topological) gender of this surface (the number of holes).
 Here, we consider a simply connected surface that can be continuously deformed to a sphere, and the Chern number appearing in (\ref{eq:gauss_bonnet}) counts the number of phase singularities associated with the bundle of eigenvectors that are parameterized over the surface.
-It describes how twisted is the whole bundle of eigenvectors parameterized over the surface.
-This first Chern number is a topological index as it can not be changed under continuous deformation of the surface $\mathcal{S}$, provided that no degeneracy point is crossed during the deformation, just as the number of holes of a given closed 2D surface is not changed by continuously deforming this surface.\\
+This first Chern number is a topological index as it can not be changed under continuous deformation of the surface $\mathcal{S}$, provided that no degeneracy point is crossed during the deformation, just as the number of holes of a given closed 2D surface is not changed by continuously deforming this surface. { Since the first Chern number is a topological invariant, singularities can be moved on a given surface (for instance by changing the phase choice for the eigenvectors), but can not be removed.}\\